Landing Zones 1 and 2: Site

 In May 2017, construction began on a second, smaller landing pad known as Landing Zone 2 (LZ-2).
 Located approximately 1017 feet northwest of the original pad, LZ-2 is primarily used for landing side boosters of Falcon Heavy missions.
 By June 2017, the pad was enhanced with radar-reflective paint to improve landing precision.

 As of August 2025, Falcon 9 boosters typically land on Landing Zone 1 (LZ-1) and only occasionally use LZ-2.
 One such exception occurred on December 11, 2022, during the Hakuto-R Mission 1, when booster B1073-5 landed on LZ-2.
 At the time, LZ-1 was occupied by booster B1069-4 from the OneWeb Flight #15 mission, launched on December 8, 2022.
 This marked the first time a Falcon 9 booster landed on LZ-2.

 During a press conference ahead of the Crew-11 mission, William Gerstenmaier announced that the landing of booster B1094 would mark the final use of Landing Zone 1 (LZ-1).
 SpaceX's lease on the Launch Complex 13 site expired at the end of July 2025 and transitioned to joint use by Vaya Space and Phantom Space.
 As of August 2025, SpaceX is working to construct new landing zones co-located at its LC-39A and SLC-40 launch facilities.
-LZ-2 will continue to temporarily support landings until those new pads are operational.
+Landing Zone 2 continued to be used for Falcon 9 recoveries until its last landing for NROL-77 mission on December 9, 2025.

 LC-13 at Cape Canaveral Space Force Station, is being transitioned to a joint use by Vaya Space and Phantom Space, while SpaceX will make new landing pads within LC39A and SLC40 launch complexes.
+Although LZ-1 stays retired, possibly due to delayed start of pad reconstruction, LZ-1 is poised to assist FH B1104-2 side booster landing on 1 October 2026 on NROL-97 mission, as LZ-40 might be occupied for SpaceX Crew-13 mission.